jr-jose/Guides-for-the-lab/git_and_pizzas.md

 33. **`git remote -v`**
 34. **`git push -u origin master`**

-After step 32, this local respository is linked with the new one on *Github*.
+After step 32, this local repository is linked with the new one on *Github*.
 \- you need to create the repository in the website too: https://github.com/new -
 \- please, create it but without adding any file (we will use the command line) -

 After step 34, files/changes were send to the worldwide accessible repository.
 \- if you do not create the repository in the website, the *push* won't work -
-\- the *-u* option is necesary only the first time, but not for next updates -
+\- the *-u* option is necessary only the first time, but not for next updates -
-\- see your repository worlwide by visiting https://github.com/your_user/hello -
+\- see your repository worldwide by visiting https://github.com/your_user/hello -
 \- you are also encouraged to makes changes on the website (e.g.: add a line) -

 ##### Usual workflow ('renewing'):